jordles/notes/Postgres.md

 **Keywords** - tell the database what we want to do.
 Its always written in CAPITAL LETTERS.
 **Identifiers** - tell the database what this is called.
 Its always written in lowercase.

+### SQL Query Processing Steps:
+1. Parser - ensure we have valid syntax.
+Builds a query tree, which breaks apart the query into its component parts/steps that can be understood by the database
+2. Rewriter - rewrite the query to make it more efficient.
+Usually it applies views to the query tree to make it more efficient.
+3. Planner - determine the best execution plan for the query.
+It optimizes the query to make it more efficient.
+    - `EXPLAIN` - builds up the execution plan for the query and displays infor about it.
+    - `EXPLAIN ANALYZE` - builds up the execution plan for the query, runs it, and displays info about it.
+4. Executor - execute the query on the database.
 ---

 ## ==Validation==